 Participants in the graduate courses should not purchase their airline tickets until 6 weeks prior to the start of the course.
 In the case of low enrollment or other unforeseen circumstances, a course may be cancelled up to 6 weeks ahead of the start date.

-Costa Rica has an incredible diversity of ecosystems.
+For its relatively small size, Costa Rica has an incredible diversity of ecosystems.
 Students will visit field sites representing most of the major ecosystems in the country, ranging from wet forest to dry forest, low elevation to high elevation, and terrestrial to marine habitats.
 We will spend time at all three OTS field stations (La Selva, Las Cruces, Palo Verde) in addition to a number of other sites described below.

 La Selva Biological Station